ZSO10-Gliwice/API/README.md

-# Web
-Backend i frontend webowy dla ZSO10 App
+# ZSO10 App – Web
 Web frontend and backend for ZSO10 App

+## Language note
+All documentation for entire ZSO10 App project is written in English for convenience